Table Distribution and Storage

 On the other hand, for some queries, hash distributed tables are faster than randomly distributed tables.
 For example, hash distributed tables have some performance benefits for some TPC-H queries.
 You should choose the distribution policy that is best suited for your application’s scenario.

 See Choosing the Table Distribution Policy for more details.

 Data is distributed across HDFS DataNodes.
 Since remote read involves network I/O, a data locality algorithm improves the local read ratio.
 HAWQ considers three aspects when allocating data blocks to virtual segments:

 - Data balance among virtual segments

 External Data Access

 HAWQ can access data in external files using the HAWQ Extension Framework (PXF).
 PXF is an extensible framework that allows HAWQ to access data in external sources as readable or writable HAWQ tables.
 PXF has built-in connectors for accessing data inside HDFS files, Hive tables, and HBase tables.
 PXF also integrates with HCatalog to query Hive tables directly.
-See Using PXF with Unmanaged Data for more details.
+See Working with PXF and External Data for more details.